 It makes it possible to store patient's information and give them their exam results in a digital way.

 The big challenge of this project was the replacement of a very outdated system that was previously used for the same purpose.

 The usability was a must to keep the culture of the organization.

-This project was developed with Ruby on Rails and gems like Devise, CanCan, ThinkingSphinx, WickedPdf and SpreadSheet.
+This project was developed with Ruby on Rails and gems like Devise, CanCan, ThinkingSphinx, WickedPdf, and SpreadSheet.

 The customer needed a complete distributed system to manage several Medical Clinics across different locations.

-The project started with a small web app to manage patients, treatments and schedule appointments.
+The project started with a small web app to manage patients, treatments, and schedule appointments.
 As the customer's needs started increasing, it became a complete medical control system.

-This project was developed with Ruby on Rails, jQuery, RufusScheduler, Capistrano and Mysql.
+This project was developed with Ruby on Rails, jQuery, RufusScheduler, Capistrano, and Mysql.

 Lock IT is a web platform created to meet the needs of tourists passing through.
 A variety of offers specially developed for this type of tourist who is in a place for a few hours or for the day.
-Through the site you can buy tourist services deals around points Lock IT, including electronic lockers service with web reservation to tour and see different places without extra weight and without worries!
+Through the site, you can buy tourist services deals around points Lock IT, including electronic lockers service with web reservation to tour and see different places without the extra weight and without worries!